 My family absolutely adore this dish.
 In fact, I didn’t even manage to take the photographs of it before my youngest snuck into the kitchen and popped one of the tofu cubes into her mouth, dripping tamari all over my carefully prepared plate!

-I’ve been particularly busy recently so mealtimes have been a bit of a rushed affair, with me often walking into the kitchen at supper time and trying to think on-the-spot of something quick and nutritious to cook.
-That’s where this dish really comes into its own.
-The tofu takes a minute or two to chop and mix with the other ingredients (and I always keep a packet or two of tofu in the fridge) and then I pop it into the air fryer while I chop and stir-fry some vegetables and noodles to go with it.
-Dinner on the table in 10-15 minutes – now that’s faster than a takeaway and infinitely healthier!
+This dish is a dream for those busy days when you walk into the kitchen at supper time trying to think on-the-spot of something quick and nutritious to cook for your family.
+The tofu takes a minute or two to prepare and then just pop it into the air fryer while you chop and stir-fry some vegetables and boil some noodles to go with it.
+Dinner on the table in 15-20 minutes – now that’s faster than a takeaway and infinitely healthier!

 What is Tofu?